La víbora de la mar

 LA VÍBORA DE LA MAR (lit.
 The sea snake) is a traditional singing game originating in Mexico.
 Participants hold hands creating the “snake” and they run around the playground.
-It is a popular children's game in Mexico and Latin America, and also in Spain where it is known as "pasemisí".
+It is a popular children's game in Mexico and Latin America, and also in Spain where it is known as "pasemisín".
 This game has become a tradition at Mexican weddings.
 The bride and groom stand up high on chairs and are encircled and held by family members representing the family union and support towards them.
 Meanwhile, other participants will form the “snake” and dance and bump against them, trying to knock them off the chairs, representing all the obstacles and problems that may try to bring them down.
 Family and friends try to keep the couple standing on their chairs, symbolizing that they will keep the couple together and support them through adversity.